List of Genshin Impact characters: Other significant characters

-The Ruler of Life.
-She was given the duty to create life and was responsible for helping the Heavenly Principles create animals, plants, and humans.
-She also created Egeria to function as the Primordial Sea's new heart after the original Hydro Dragon perished.
-After the Cataclysm, her heart was discovered and consumed by Rhinedottir, fusing the two.
-Rhinedottir, as Naberius, now presumably fulfils her original functions.
+The Ruler of Death.
+She cursed all pure-blooded Khaenri’ahans with immortality and established the Ode of Resurrection in Natlan.

 Hexenzirkel

 The Hexenzirkel is a mysterious coven of mages, some of whom possess immense power.
 They conduct explorations of the world tree that holds all of Teyvat's information, Irminsul, and sometimes host "formal tea parties".
 Each member has a unique codename corresponding to a letter of the alphabet.